hutchgrant/evergreen-scripts/README.md

 3) add worktree dist with branch gh-pages
 4) checkout orphan gh-pages
 5) remove the initial files
-6) create an additional webpack config speciifical for your github pages path
+6) create an additional webpack config for your github pages path
 7) add a 404.html file that forwards to the index.html file so routing works as you would expect in a SPA.
 8) build project
 9) copy build files to work tree